cariannekopp/dice_game/README.md

 Step 2: In terminal, navigate to folder where code is stored

+Step 3: Install code editor extension 'live server'

-Step 3: In terminal, execute the command 'live-server'
+Step 4: In terminal, execute the command 'live-server'